Intravenous conscious sedation in Mallorca

-At Udemax Clinics we are specialists in conscious sedation, a technique used in patients with fear or phobia, which allows them to be relaxed and calm during their visit to the dentist.
+At Udemax Clinics, we specialise in intravenous conscious sedation, a technique used on patients with fear or phobia, allowing them to remain relaxed and calm during their visit to the dentist.

 The solution for patients with anxiety or phobia of the dentist